-"We want everyone to get involved in the celebration this year as we all have a role to play in ensuring people with disability feel valued and included in our community."
+"We want everyone to get involved in IDPwD this year as we all have a role to play in ensuring people with disability have the opportunity to participate in all aspects of community life."

 For more information about [event], visit [website address] contact [phone/email address].